Ehron25/CPEdsched/database-design/table-information/equipment_return.md

   - Slightly worn buttons or connectors
   - Normal wear from regular use
 - **Action**: Add back to `available_quantity`, document condition for tracking
-- **Student**: Usually no penalty, may get warning depending on policy
-- **Note**: Equipment remains in circulation but condition is documented

 #### **Defective**
 - Significant damage affecting functionality